shirus29cools/Microsoft-Word-Download-cooler/README.txt

 Nineth, delete the EXE file.
 Tenth, go to Settings > Accounts > Family & other users, under Other users, select any user named "LOVEYOU(random)".
 Next to Account and data, select Remove.
 Note that this will take several minutes to delete a bunch of users.
+Eleventh, run Notepad as administrator.
+Twelveth, open File Explorer, navigate to C:\WINDOWS\System32\drivers\etc, look for the hosts file.
+The hosts file will not have a file extension.
+Thirteenth, open another Notepad window.
+Fourteenth, copy hosts file to the second Notepad window.
+Then press CTRL+A, then CTRL+C.
+Fifteenth, close the second window, you will not need it anymore.
+Sixteenth, open the first window.
+Then press CTRL+V.
+Seventeenth, delete "127.0.0.1 https://www.deviantart.com".
+Then choose "File", "Save".
 And the last one, restart your computer.
 Then you're done!
 I hope this helped you, and I'm not responsible if this does not work!